 Becoming a Freelancer: Things You Should Know

-Getting set up as a freelancer and working for yourself can be one of the most exciting moves of your working life.
+You can absolutely make money freelancing, and working for yourself is one of the most rewarding career moves you can make.
 If you’ve already decided to ditch the nine to five, congratulations!

 This is part one of our freelance work series; the goal is to equip you with necessary tips and tools so you can hit the ground running.

 This post may contain affiliate links.
 We receive a small commission upon purchase at no extra cost to you.
 More details here.

 What Is Freelancing Work?

 A freelancer generally works as an independent contractor and has total control over the jobs they accept.
 However, there are freelancers who partner with agencies or companies and contract their work under that umbrella.
 One example would be graphic designers on Fiverr.

 Freelancing jobs can include a variety of online endeavors such as owning an Etsy or Amazon shop, blogging, freelance writing, graphic design, social media management, virtual assistants, etc. Offline jobs can include real estate assessing, inspecting, accounting, computer repair etc.

 Deciding which is best for you will depend on what you enjoy doing, your talents, and where the demand is — if you want to make good money.